dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Evaluate things like reading time and ToC from within the useFetch so we keep the spinner around during computation
 - Isn't the spinner too big on mobile?
 - Need to check all of my snippets and the CSS classes they're using to recreate or adapt everything
 - Do I set a background color as fallback somewhere?
 Force scrolling up or down in Firefox is showing white (might be normal)